An Introduction to Recruitment Automation

 This piece will have given you an insight into what recruitment automation actually is, how businesses have used it to help them streamline their recruitment processes and some of the questions you’ll need to answer when deciding what recruitment automation solutions are right for your business.

 Once you decide to invest in recruitment automation and answer the above questions, you may be in a position to start building your recruitment tech stack.
-For more information, our eBook The Power in Automation: Why good data is key to maximising revenue from your recruitment technology will explain how automation can help streamline your recruitment workflows and generate more revenue.
+For more information, our eBook The Power in Automation: Why good data is key to maximizing revenue from your recruitment technology will explain how automation can help streamline your recruitment workflows and generate more revenue.

 Tags: DaXtra Blog, automation, recruiting trends